cwi-dis/cwipc/docs/installation.rst

 all of the runtime libraries, command‑line tools and language bindings.

 .. note::
-   After installing, run ``cwipc view --synthetic`` to verify the installation.
-A rotating synthetic point cloud should appear.
-You can also run ``cwipc_check`` which exercises the various parts of the installation.
+   After installing, running ``cwipc view --synthetic`` should open a window showing a synthetic point cloud stream (a rotating paraboloid with blinking eyes).
+   You can also run ``cwipc_check`` to verify the installation and dependencies, it will print any warnings or errors it finds.
 macOS
 -----